hcmlab/discover/docs/docsource/tutorials/introduction.md

 ## Prerequesites

-Before starting to install NOVA-Server you need to install Python and FFMPEG.
+Before starting to install DISCOVER you need to install Python and FFMPEG.
 While other Python versions may work as well the module is only tested for the following versions:

 * 3.9.x
+* 3.10.x
+* 3.11.x

 You can download the current version of python for your system [here](https://www.python.org/downloads/).